cloverdx/cloverdx-server-docker/README.md

 ## JMX over SSL

-Currently JMX monitoring over SSL is supported for Server Core.
+JMX monitoring over SSL is supported for both Server Core and Worker.
 To enable it:

 1. place the keystore in ``conf/serverKS.jks`` file in the mounted volume
 1. modify the file ``conf/jmx-conf.properties`` in the mounted volume
-1. publish the JMX ports (8686 and 8687 for Server Core) when running the container (e.g. ``docker run -p 8686:8686 p 8687:8687 ...``)
+1. publish the JMX ports (8686 and 8687 for Server Core, 8688 and 8689 for Worker) when running the container (e.g. ``docker run -p 8686:8686 -p 8687:8687 ...``)

 ## Stronger Cryptography